flowsn4ke/frmx/website/docs/api/arrx.md

       onSubmit={formData => console.log(formData)}
     >
       <ArrX
-      // Add one empty element in the array on mount (using the provided model) startWithOneMore
-      // the field containing the array
+      startWithOneMore
       field="arr"
-      // The structure of one array element model={{ name: "", email: "" }}
+      model={{ name: "", email: "" }}
       >
         {({ field, items, addItem, removeItem, disabled }) => (